areaDetector/areaDetector/_sources/ADCore/NDArray.rst.txt

     - The name of an XML file defining the NDAttributes to be added to each NDArray by this driver or plugin.
-The format of the XML file is described in the documentation for `asynNDArrayDriver::readNDAttributesFile() <../areaDetectorDoxygenHTML/classasyn_n_d_array_driver.html>`__
+The format of the XML file is described in the documentation for `asynNDArrayDriver::readNDAttributesFile() <../areaDetectorDoxygenHTML/classasyn_n_d_array_driver.html>`__ It is also possible for this parameter to directly contain the XML content, rather than the name of the file with the XML content.
+      The software interprets the content as XML rather than a file name if it contains the string "\<Attributes\>".
     - ND_ATTRIBUTES_FILE
     - $(P)$(R)NDAttributesFile
     - waveform